-As a digital nomad, you may think that it is impossible to make money while traveling the world.
-After all, you can’t exactly go into an office every day and earn your salary.
+As a digital nomad, you may think making money while traveling the world is impossible.
+After all, you can’t go into an office every day and earn your salary.
 However, the truth is that there are plenty of ways of financing yourself when you’re on the road — some of which don’t even require you to spend a dime!

 Start a blog

 This is necessary if you want to have a successful blog.
-Once established, your blog can bring in advertising revenue from companies that advertise on similar sites (like AdSense), affiliate marketing commissions for referring people to products, or services (like Amazon Associates), or even product sales by which readers purchase products directly from your site (like an e-book).
+Once established, your blog can bring in advertising revenue from companies that advertise on similar sites (like AdSense), affiliate marketing commissions for referring people to products or services (like Amazon Associates), or even product sales by which readers purchase products directly from your site (like an e-book).

-Become an affiliate marketer
+Become an affiliate marketer.

 You can use your site or promote products through social media platforms like Facebook and Twitter.
-The only downside is that most merchants will place restrictions on how many times per month you can promote their product(s), so keep this in mind while deciding which offers are right for you.
+The only downside is that most merchants will restrict how many times per month you can promote their product(s), so keep this in mind while deciding which offers are right for you.

-Sell products with Shopify
+Sell products with Shopify.

 Shopify is the leading eCommerce platform for small businesses, and it’s easy enough for beginners to use.
-Shopify has a free trial so you can test its features before committing to buying anything, and there’s even an option of getting your website up and running in just 24 hours!
+Shopify has a free trial so you can test its features before committing to buying anything, and there’s even an option to get your website up and running in just 24 hours!

 Become an influencer

 You can get paid to promote products and services on your blog, Instagram account, or YouTube channel.
-There are several different platforms that allow you to do this: Chime In allows bloggers to earn up to $1000 per post; RewardStyle offers micro-influencers (those with fewer than 10k followers) up to $500 per brand partnership; and FameBit pays anywhere from $50-$5000 per video, depending on view count.
+Several different platforms allow you to do this: Chime In will enable influencers and bloggers to earn up to $1000 per post; RewardStyle offers micro-influencers (those with fewer than 10k followers) up to $500 per brand partnership; and FameBit pays anywhere from $50-$5000 per video, depending on view count.

-Get a job as a freelance writer or journalist
+Get a job as a freelance writer or journalist.

-There are many of them out there— however, in order to gain such employment, you’ll need certain attributes: good writing skills (duh), the ability to write quickly and accurately on deadline (also duh), and the ability to communicate well with clients while keeping in mind their needs.
+There are many of them out there— however, to gain such employment, you’ll need specific attributes: good writing skills (duh), the ability to write quickly and accurately on deadline (also duh), and the ability to communicate well with clients while keeping in mind their needs.